svolain/push_swap/README.md

 # Push_Swap 42

 This project is meant to sort data on a stack, with a limited set of instructions, using the lowest possible number of actions.
-In order for the project to it has to manipulate various types of algorithms and use the most appropriate solution (out of many) for an optimized data sorting.
+In order for the project to work it has to manipulate various types of algorithms and use the most appropriate solution (out of many) for an optimized data sorting.

 You have at your disposal a set of integer values, 2 stacks, and a set of instructions